That Time Led Zeppelin Went Back to the Clubs to Debut Songs From ‘IV’

 Blistering recordings from the tour’s final stop, April 1 at London’s Paris Theatre, later appeared on 1997 live behemoth BBC Sessions – offering a glimpse at the world’s greatest rock band at the height of their live powers.

-“Zeppelin played material from their three LPs and presented a few new songs, which we were told appear on their next album,” an NME critic wrote in his review, charmingly unaware of the official name of one song.
+“Zeppelin played material from their three LPs and presented a few new songs, which we were told appear on their next album,” a critic for NME wrote, charmingly unaware of the official name of one song.
 “The best one’s title was drowned by the applauding and cheering audience, but is called something like ‘Stairways to Heaven,’ a beautiful number, starting softly with Jimmy Page on guitar and a silent Robert Plant, joined by John Paul Jones on organ and then building and building in force and speed into a breathtaking climax, where everybody went wild, a real inferno of sound.”